chef-boneyard/chef-web-docs-2016/step_ctl_chef_server/step_ctl_chef_server_org_create.rst

 .. code-block:: bash

-   $ chef-server-ctl org-create chef Chef Software, Inc. --association_user steved
+   $ chef-server-ctl org-create chef Chef Software, Inc. --association_user stevedanno

 This will return an RSA private key, which is the validation key for the organization.